ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 }
 ```

-Besides, a use of macro here implies that the either us (the programmers) or the language standards (the compiler devs) have missed something.
-Finally, the next vector of development **compiler instrinsics to standard implementation**.
+Besides, a use of macro here implies that the either us (the programmers) or the language standards (the compiler devs) have missed something... which takes us to the next vector of development **compiler instrinsics to standard implementation**.

-Subtle, but the entire reason why something like `__builtin_clz` exists as a compiler/machine dependent behaviour is that it is useful, it is a natural expectation that a programmer might have from the compiler dev that this feature become a standard language feature instead i.e., from `__builtin_clz` to `template<class T> countl_zero`.
+Subtle, but the entire reason why something like `__builtin_clz` exists as a compiler/machine dependent behaviour is that it is useful.
+It is a natural for the programmer to expect from the compiler dev that this feature become a standard language feature instead i.e., from `__builtin_clz` to `template<class T> countl_zero`.
 Note that the `countl_zero` function can only accept unsigned types.
 We get:

 ```cpp
 template<typename T>